 Hardback with an introduction, text of 211pp. and 18 illustrations reproduced from the original serialisation.

 Jennifer Carnell received her Ph.D for her research on M.E.
 Braddon.
-She has edited editions of several novels by Braddon for the Sensation Press, including The Black Band and The Octoroon, is a contributor to the book Beyond Sensation (State University of New York Press), and is the author of a novel (Harper Collins).
+She has edited editions of several novels by Braddon for the Sensation Press, including The Black Band and The Octoroon and is a contributor to the book Beyond Sensation (State University of New York Press).
 She recently published a biography of her Victorian ancestor James Townsend Saward, Criminal Barrister: The True Story of Jim the Penman.

 How to order: Make a note of the titles of the books you are interested in buying, and email firstname.lastname@example.org